Monczak/Crispy/Readme.txt

 RewindFrequency - how often per second a new rewind state is created.
 Default is 60.
 RewindBufferSize - how many rewind states can be stored.
 The higher this number, the further the emulator can rewind.
 Default is 600.
 SavestateSlots - how many savestate slots are provided for each program.
 Default is 6.
+OnColor - the color of a lit pixel, expressed by a hex string (#RRGGBB).
+Default is #414234.
+OffColor - the color of an unlit pixel, expressed by a hex string (#RRGGBB).
+Default is #bac2ac.

 If there is no Config.json file or if the Config.json file is malformed or contains invalid data, Crispy will launch with the default settings and create a new Config.json file.